mvaganov/thinkwithtools/curriculum.md

 # Curriculum

-## Class 1: Web Foundations and Metacognition
+## Section 1: Web Foundations and Metacognition
 <!-- ~60-110 min -->
 <details><summary>Learn basic HTML by hand</summary><ul>
 <li> <i>(5 min)</i> Introduce the importancs of web programming.
 "Web development with HTML, CSS, and JavaScript is critical literacy in this course.
 It is true that by the end of the class, the AI will be writing most of your code.
 However, it is an inescapable fact that these technical skills are required to edit, critique, and improve AI output. web programming is not mechanics that can be ignored, it is the source of your most powerful agency when doing web development."<br>